vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/04_akhila-heya-pratyanIka__nArAyaNa.md

 <details><summary>English</summary>

-Asaranya - Saranya: Even though I am not connected with Thee, I am to be protected, I am without any other protecting person, and Thou art the protector of the Helpless.
+Asaranya - Saranya: Even though I am not connected with Thee, I am to be protected, I am without any other protecting person,
 </details>

 </details>